 The final section is dedicated to fashion and the automobile.
 Florence is the perfect stage for this confluence of art and engineering, not only being the birthplace of the combustion engine, but a showground for the handsome automobile exteriors as well.
 In June of 1948, I Concorso d’Eleganza per Automobili was held in the Boboli Gardens of Palazzo Pitti.

-In the shots of this event on display, the sleek cars become art in their own right, glistening next to the timeless sculptures and dramatic, cyprus-lined slopes of the gardens.
+In the shots of this event on display, the sleek cars become art in their own right, glistening next to the timeless sculptures and dramatic, cypress-lined slopes of the gardens.
 Well-dressed Italians try out the steering of these luxurious status symbols, a perfect example of the vehicle’s potential for both speed and artistic elegance. (tyler bunton)